 Why do babies hit themselves?
-My 6 month old baby girl hits herself...
-Started hitting chest and now she hits her mouth and head.
-I need to know why they do this?
+My 6-month-old baby girl hits herself… She started hitting her chest, and now she hits her mouth and head.
+I need to know why they do this.
 Should I worry that something is wrong?

 Reasons Why Babies Hit Themselves